Can Groundcover Replace Mulch? - World's Coolest Rain Gauge Co.

 Can Groundcover Replace Mulch?

-Mulch is one of the most common tools gardeners use to conserve moisture, suppress weeds, and improve soil health.
-But as gardens mature, many beds gradually fill in with spreading perennials and groundcovers that cover much of the soil surface.
-At that point, gardeners often wonder whether mulch is still necessary.
+Mulch is one of the most valuable tools gardeners use to conserve soil moisture, suppress weeds, moderate soil temperatures, and improve soil health.
+But as gardens mature, perennial beds often fill in with spreading plants that cover much of the soil.
+At that point, many gardeners begin asking the same question: Can groundcover replace mulch?

 What Does Mulch Actually Do?